binaryphile/jiff/README.md

     jiff task publish [task name]

+### Update jiff and its dependencies to the latest version (e.g. to get your new task elsewhere)

+    jiff jiff-update

+Note: this is currently hardcoded to my personal jiff repo so it won't work for you yet.

 ### Create a new platform-specific jiff task (for the current platform)

     jiff task add --platform [task name]